pocketchange/pocketchange-ios-sdk/README.md

 If you have not already configured an appropriate display name for your application, search for `CFBundleDisplayName` in your plist file and change the value in the highlighted row to an appropriate user-facing name.
 The SDK uses your application's `CFBundleDisplayName` when referencing your application in user interface components.

+Also, _**make sure**_ that your application's Info.plist lists Portrait as one of the _Supported Interface Orientations_.
+For more information see the known issue [Keyboard Orientation in Landscape Apps](#keyboard-orientation-in-landscape-apps).

 ## Step 4: Integrate the SDK into Your Application
 In your application delegate, import the `PocketChangeSDK.h` header:
 ```objective-c